 It is possible to take one semester off and then return to school the following semester.
 The registrar's office would be happy to provide you with all the information needed regarding taking a semester off and returning to school the following semester.
 Please contact the registrar's office for more information.
 They are located in Roseman Hall, Room 2032 or contact them by phone at 262-472-1570.

 While UHCS certainly understands the tremendous impact losing a parent has on anyone, there are currently no specific therapy groups on this topic.
 We are always thinking about and open to group suggestions, and part of the issue is usually finding enough students who can also meet at the same time.
 On the other hand, we also believe that there can be benefit talking about loss in one of our process groups, even if it's not the specific focus of the group.
-At this point in the semester, our groups are closed, but we always start new next semester.
 Also, in the meantime, we'd recommend making an appointment to speak with a therapist individually and perhaps we could help look for groups in the area that might be available.
 Call 262 472-1305 if you have any more questions.
 Thank you.

 Where do I go if to get tested for a mental health disorder?
 What is the procedure for that?